Learned Collusion: Stochastic payoffs

 We have so far assumed that payoffs are obtained with certainty.
 We now assume that payoffs are \textit{stochastic}, meaning that conditional on the action profile $a$ played, each player $i$ obtains a random payoff $z_{i}$.
 In light of the traditional approach to repeated games, this payoff can be interpreted as an imperfect \textit{signal} correlated with the other's behavior, so this assumption moves us to realm of games with \textit{imperfect monitoring}.
 Furthermore, if the payoffs are drawn independently (conditional on actions played), monitoring is \textit{private}.

 The distinction between perfect/imperfect and public/private monitoring has been useful in the traditional approach.
 With perfect or imperfect public monitoring, \textit{public information} is available.
-This allows perfectly coordinated play where public information is used by players to finely tune their behavior to others'.
+This allows perfectly coordinated play where public information is used by players to finely tune their behavior to others' at any date.
 Under private monitoring, no such fine tuning is possible.

-With $Q-$based strategies, the distinction seems less relevant.
-Play is only based on own payoff experience, i.e. own Q-values.
-So, even if actions are perfectly observable, this information is not used to tune one's behavior to others'.
+With $Q-$based strategies, the distinction between monitoring structures seems less relevant.
+Play is only based on one's own payoff experience, i.e. one's own Q-values.
+So, even if, in addition to payoff realizations, actions are perfectly observable, this information about action played is not used to update Q-values.
 As a matter of fact, as soon as players experiment and play differently (either $CD$ or $DC$) -- or if payoffs are asymmetric, players get \textit{different payoff histories}, and potentially, $\Delta_{1}^{t}$ and $\Delta_{2}^{t}$ then differ from one another.
 As we have seen, these differences are conducive to disorganized phases where play is \textit{not perfectly coordinated}, with frequent alternation between $CD^{\prime}s$ and $DD$'s.
-Nevertheless, and\textit{\ }although coordination is not assumed, play turns out to be reasonably well coordinated under Q-learning, with an alternation between cooperative high-Q phases, defective phases and disorganized phases.
-Disorganized phases are the ones that involve mis-coordinations, but these phases cannot last long, otherwise they lead to mutual defection.
+In these phases, $\Delta_{i}^{t}$ is close to $0$ and even a sophisticated agent could not predict, conditional on $(Q_{i}^{t},\Delta _{i}^{t})$, the sign of $\Delta_{j}^{t}$.\footnote{Away from these disorganized phases however, $\Delta_{i}^{t}$ and $\Delta_{j}^{t}$ have the same sign, so play is coordinated, as emphasized by \citet{banchio22a}.}

+The main insight from Section \ref{section3} is that when defection traps are an issue (i.e., when $y$ is small enough), players have an incentive to bias their policy rule, with equilibrium biases fostering high welfare levels.

 What happens when payoffs are stochastic?
-One effect is to increase the variability of the payoffs obtained.
-So (for given $\alpha$), this potentially induces larger variations in $Q$-values.
+One effect is to increase the variability of the payoffs obtained, which potentially induces larger variations in $Q$-values.
 Stochastic payoffs may also modify the co-evolution of the pair $(\Delta_{1}^{t},\Delta_{2}^{t})$, in particular if payoff shocks are independent.
-We shall see is that large variations in $Q$-values may help coordinated exits from traps, \textit{to the extent that payoff shocks are correlated.} We shall then investigate the incentives to bias the policy rule.
+We shall see that large variations in $Q$-values may help coordinated exits from traps (\textit{to the extent that payoff shocks are correlated), }but they also reduce the durability of cooperative phases.
+So being trapped remains an issue, and we shall see that in these cases as well (i.e., for low $y$) players have incentives to bias their policy rule, fostering equilibrium welfare levels comparable to those obtained when payoffs are not stochastic.